 Bereavement support payments

-Urgently check if you're due £10,000s – many who weren't now are
+Check if you're due £1,000s – many who weren't now are

 Bereavement support changes mean many more people can now get help

 • A recent law change means 10,000s are newly eligible for help.
 Until recently, bereavement payments were only available if you were were married or in a civil partnership.
 However, a landmark law change in February 2023 means that cohabiting parents who are bereaved are also now eligible for help.
-And, for a limited time, this can be claimed for bereavements dating back to 2001 – but you need to apply by 8 February 2024.

 MoneySavers have already claimed £100,000s